 During the inaugural Formula 1 U.S. Grand Prix, ABIA became one of the busiest airports in the country, and at that time, the need to complete Taxiway A (north and south) became a high priority.
 The FAA informed ABIA that if the project had construction bids by August 1, 2013, it would be eligible for discretionary funding.
-In February of 2013, the design team, of which CP&Y was a key component, was given the notice to proceed by the City of Austin.
+In February of 2013, the design team was given the notice to proceed by the City of Austin.

 Construction Safety and Phasing Plans and Document

 Independent Quality Control Review